promyaaa/awesome-project-manager/readme.txt

 * Every project has a calendar view where you can see what is happening at a glance

-Activity
+Activity & Assignments

-* Keep track of what is happening to the project in summary section
+* Keep track of what is happening to a project in activity section
-* Keep track of your acitivity in "My activity" section located in home page
+* Keep track of your acitivity in "My activity" section

-Assignment

 * Keep track of personal assignments in "My Assignments" section located in submenu